Sunandan-collab/To-do-List/README.md

 #Installation

-Clone the repository
+Clone the repository :
 git clone https://github.com/Sunandan-collab/To-do-List.git
-npm start

-Open your browser
+Open your browser :
 Navigate to http://localhost:3000 to view the application

 #GOOD LUCK !!!!!!!!!